ChrisAntaki/typesjs/README.md

 t.enabled = false;
 ```

-Using Node? `typesjs` is available on NPM.
+Using Node? `typesjs` is available on NPM!

 ```js
 var t = require("typesjs");